Contribute to ChatPhysics

 We’re always on the lookout for more people to share their voice on teaching Physics, so if you think you have something that you would like to record a video on or write an article about, then we would love to hear from you.

-You can contribute by either recording a video (approximately 10 mins) or writing articles (approximately 1000 words) on a particular topic.
+You can contribute by either recording a video (approximately 10 mins) or writing an article (approximately 1000 words) on a particular topic.
 You can submit as many proposals as you want, we will review each idea individually.

 Check the website to see if someone has already contributed the same idea already, but some of the things we love featuring are: